Occupational Therapy; Types, Uses, Grading, Technique

 • Working with adults with autism at day rehabilitation programs to promote successful relationships and community participation through instruction on social skills

-• Increasing the quality of life for an individual with cancer by engaging them in occupations that are meaningful, providing anxiety and stress reduction methods, and suggesting fatigue management strategies
+• Increasing the quality of life for an individual with cancer by engaging them in occupations that are meaningful, providing anxiety and stress reduction methods, and suggesting management strategies

 • Coaching individuals with hand amputations how to put on and take off a myoelectrically controlled limb as well as training for functional use of the limb